Naneghat Cave – Moonlight Trek

 Naneghat was part of an ancient trading route and is famous for a major cave with Sanskrit inscriptions in Brahmi script and the Middle Indo-Aryan dialect.
 These inscriptions have been dated between the 2nd and the 1st century BCE and are attributed to the Satvaahan dynasty era.

-The inscriptions are notable for linking the Vedic and Hinduism deities, mentioning some Vedic Srauta rituals and names that provide historical information about the ancient Satvaahan.
+The inscriptions are notable for linking the Vedic and Hindu deities, mentioning some Vedic Srauta rituals and names that provide historical information about the ancient Satvaahan.
 The inscriptions present the world’s oldest numeration symbols for “2, 4, 6, 7, and 9” which resemble modern-era numerals, more closely those found in modern Nagari and Hindu-Arabic script.

+To the north, one can view Mt.
+Kalsubai, to the south Bhimashankar, to the northeast Harishchandragad and the northwest Mahuli.
 To the southwest; behind Siddhagad, the level tops of Matheran can be seen.
 The great comb-like rock of Chanderi and the pinnacles of Malang are also visible when there is no haze.

 Kukadeshwar Temple12th Century’s Shiva Temple